Dominican Republic–Spain relations

-Dominican Republic–Spain relations refers to the diplomatic relations between the Dominican Republic and Spain.
+Dominican Republic–Spain relations are the bilateral relations between the Dominican Republic and the Kingdom of Spain.
 Both nations are members of the Association of Academies of the Spanish Language and the Organization of Ibero-American States.

 History

 Spanish colonization

 The first Europeans to arrive to what is now present day Dominican Republic was in December 1492 when explorer Christopher Columbus arrived to the island of Hispaniola.
 The Spanish built a fort named La Navidad.
 The Spanish settlers on Hispaniola soon began fighting amongst themselves.
 They raped Taíno women and forced them to work as their servants.
 After several months of this abuse, the Taínos attacked the settlement and killed the Spanish settlers; the fort was burned to the ground.

 In 1493, Columbus built the first permanent European settlement in the Americas and called it "La Isabela", named after Spanish Queen Isabella I of Castile.
 Soon after Columbus's arrival to Hispaniola, most of the native Taíno people of the island were wiped out by either diseases brought over from Europe or from direct slaughter by the Spanish.
 In 1493, the island of Hispaniola was governed under the Captaincy General of Santo Domingo and in 1521, it came under the greater Viceroyalty of New Spain based in Mexico City.

 In 1605, Spain was infuriated that Spanish colonists on the northern and western coasts of the island persisted in carrying out large-scale and illegal trade with Spain's longtime enemies, England and the Netherlands, and so decided to forcibly resettle their inhabitants closer to Santo Domingo (see Devastations of Osorio).
 The locals resisted and this event is seen as the first expression of a Dominican social identity formed in opposition to Spain.

 In 1697, Spain recognized French dominion over the western third of the island.
 Encouraged by the Spanish crown, Dominican privateers captured British, Dutch, French and Danish ships in the Caribbean throughout the 18th century.
 In 1795, Spain ceded the eastern part of Hispaniola to France as a result of its defeat in the War of the Pyrenees.
 In 1801, the western part of Hispaniola revolted against France and obtained its independence in 1804 and renamed itself Haiti.
 As a result, many French settlers arrived to the eastern part of Hispaniola (Santo Domingo) and set up garrisons against Haiti.
 In 1809, the white creole population rebelled against both France and Haiti and invited Spain to return as the colonial power, initiating a twelve-year period of Spanish rule, known in Dominican history as "the Foolish Spain" (España Boba).